amccaugh/painless-technical-writing/README.md

 - A key ingredient to making this painless is to *only work on one thing at a time*.
 So when you're organizing the logical argument, you are explicitly **not** working on figures, running calculations, worrying about correct grammar, etc.  This way, when you sit to work, you only have to think about a single task, and you get it done in a timely manner.
 - The process works because each individual step is simple.
 It's much easier to convince yourself to write when the task is straightforward like "arrange a few ideas into logical order" rather than ill-defined tasks like "write the introduction".
 - Recommendations:
-  - Do steps 1-3 **before** you've completed your research.
+  - Do steps 1-3 **before** you've fully finished your research.
 Constructing a coherent logical flow for your paper (and deciding on figures) can help immensely with guiding your research and limiting the amount of work you have to do.
   - If collaborating, do steps 1-3 together: these steps are critical to forming the basic arguments and ideas underlying your paper

 # Initial setup